Towards Designing Optimal Sensing Matrices for Generalized Linear Inverse Problems: Proofs of Lemma and Lemma

 We first prove \BE \sup_{v_r\in(0,1]}g(v_r)<1. \EE where $g(v_r)$ is defined by (see \eqref{Eqn:Pv_def})

 As shown in \eqref{Eqn:MMSE_le_v} (Appendix \ref{App:SE_maps}), $\mmse_z(v_r)\le v_r$ for all $v_r\in(0,1)$.
-Further, the inequality is strict when $f(Z)$ and $Z$ are not independent.
-This holds when $f$ is not a constant function, which is guaranteed by the assumption $d(f(Z))\neq0$.
+Further, the inequality is strict when $Y:=f(Z)$ and $Z$ are not independent, which was assumed to hold (see discussions at the start of this appendix).
 Therefore,